 8. Rest & Proof – 4:50 p.m.

-Cover each basket with plastic and then place in the refrigerator at 38ºF for 14-15 hours.
+Cover each basket with plastic and then place it in the refrigerator at 38°F (3°C) for 14-15 hours.

 Take out both of the baskets from the fridge and cut a piece of parchment paper to fit over the top, quickly invert each basket onto each piece of parchment.
 Using a sharp razor blade fastened to a stick (or a lame) score the top of each at a shallow angle to the dough and just deep enough to cut below the top skin of the dough.
 Start at the top of the oblong loaf and with a single decisive stroke cut from top to bottom with a slight outward bend.

-Bake the loaves at 500ºF for 20 minutes with steam, then remove the steaming pans from inside the oven.
-Bake the loaves for an additional 5 minutes at 500ºF, then turn the oven down to 450ºF and bake for an additional 25 minutes or until done.
+Bake the dough for 25 minutes with steam, then remove the steaming pans from inside the oven.
+Then, continue bake for an additional 30-35 minutes or until done.